JasmeetSinghBali/TNG/nest-basics-api/readme.md

                     nest g controller <controllerName> --no-spec
                     # only add --no-spec flag if you dont need unit test file for this controller

+> ### best practice is to put similir prefix routes in seprate controller

+                    # to run tests
+                    npm run test:watch

 > # 📚 refferences

 - ⛑ https://docs.nestjs.com/